 The Company is a growth focused mineral exploration company creating value through the exploration and development of the near surface Gold Springs gold-silver project along the Nevada-Utah border.
-The Company is also involved in advancing its large scale Escalones copper-gold project located in the world renowned Chilean copper belt and the realization of value from the expropriated Malku Khota project in Bolivia through an arbitration process.
+The Company also holds the large scale Escalones copper-gold project located in the world renowned Chilean copper belt and is seeking compensation based on the fair market value of the expropriated Malku Khota project in Bolivia through an arbitration process.